-- Spouse (does not include ex-spouses, common-law spouses, persons not legally married or the new spouse of a survivor). - Same-Sex Domestic Partner (enrolled prior to June 1, 2011). - Civil Union Partner (enrolled on or after June 1, 2011). - Child from birth to age 26, limited to: - Natural child. - Adopted child. - Stepchild or child of a civil union partner. - Child for whom the retiree, annuitant or survivor has permanent legal guardianship. - Adjudicated child for whom a U.S. court decree has established a member's financial responsibility for the child's medical, dental or other healthcare. - Child age 26 and older, limited to: - Adult Veteran Child.
-Unmarried adult child age 26 up to, but not including, age 30, an Illinois resident, has served as a member of the active or reserve components of any of the branches of the U.S. Armed Forces and received a release or discharge other than a dishonorable discharge. - Other.
-(1) Recipient of an organ transplant after June 30, 2000, and eligible to be claimed as a dependent for income tax purposes by the retiree, annuitant or survivor, except for a dependent child who need only be eligible to be claimed for tax years in which the child is age 27 or above, or (2) an unmarried individual continuously enrolled as a dependent of the retiree, annuitant or survivor in the State Insurance Program (or CNA for university staff) since 2/11/83 with no break in coverage and eligible to be claimed as a dependent for income tax purposes by the retiree, annuitant or survivor.
-The period of time the dependent was
+- ◆ Spouse (does not include ex-spouses, common-law spouses, persons not legally married or the new spouse of a survivor). - Same-Sex Domestic Partner (enrolled prior to June 1, 2011). - Civil Union Partner (enrolled on or after June 1, 2011). - ◆ Child from birth to age 26, limited to: - Natural child. - Adopted child. - Stepchild or child of a civil union partner. - Child for whom the retiree, annuitant or survivor has permanent legal quardianship. - Adjudicated child is a natural child for whom a Member has been deemed by a Court, to be financially responsible for health, dental, or other healthcare.
+A copy of the National Medical Support Notice is sent directly to the employer.
+A Member's request to add Dependent coverage is not required for the National Medical Support Notice. - ◆ Child age 26 and older, limited to: - Adult Veteran Child.
+Unmarried adult child age 26 up to, but not including, age 30, an Illinois resident, has served as a member of the active or reserve components of any of the branches of the U.S. Armed Forces and received a release or discharge other than a dishonorable discharge.